Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 `Please note that this will force Citus cluster to restart.
 Also, changing the tier back from Standard to Basic is not supported.`

 Once it's done and the new cluster with 4 worker nodes is available, the first thing we will have to do it rebalance the data across the new nodes that were added.
+This activity needs to be done only for distributed tables and not referenced ones.
+Reference tables automatically gets copied to the new node when the node is created.

-And it can be easily acheived by running below command:
+Rebalancing distributed tables can be easily acheived by running below command:

 ```sql
 SELECT rebalance_table_shards('time_series',shard_transfer_mode=>'force_logical');